renoki-co/laravel-helm-demo/README.md

 ### Change PHP-FPM version

-To change the PHP-FPM version, simply start from another PHP-FPM image version in `Dockerfile`.
+To change the PHP-FPM version, simply start from another PHP-FPM image version in `Dockerfile.fpm`.
 Basically, the final image will contain the project with dependencies installed, as long as the entire PHP-FPM process.

 ## Deploying